 Complications which arise after knee replacement device failure may include:

 - Cracking or fracture of components

 - Fractures in bone surrounding implant

-- Particle shedding from device structure
+- Metal or plastic particle shedding from device structure

 - Osteolysis or bone death and dissolution due to particle shedding

 Some of these side effects are mild to moderate and may be resolved with treatment.
 Others may be severe or life-threatening.
 In cases where serious or severe complications have occurred, knee revision surgery may be required.